POLITICIAN

 Icon of person Iryna Kindzerska

-Iryna Aliyeva, née Iryna Kindzerska (born 13 June 1991), is a Ukrainian and Azerbaijani judoka.
-In 2021, she won one of the bronze medals in the women's +78 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
-She is also a two-time medalist at the European Judo Championships and a bronze medalist at the 2017 World Judo Championships and the 2019 European Games.
+Iryna Aliyeva, née Iryna Kindzerska (born 13 June 1991) is a Ukrainian and Azerbaijani judoka.
+In 2021, she won a bronze medal in the women's +78 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+She is also a two-time medalist at the European Judo Championships and a bronze medalist at both the 2017 World Judo Championships and the 2019 European Games.
 Read more on Wikipedia

 Memorability Metrics